ShahemNezamEddin/Dice-game/README.md

 ## Browser Compatibility

-- The dancing together site was tested on the following browsers Google Chrome, Safari and Mozilla Firefox.
+- The Dice game site was tested on the following browsers Google Chrome, Safari and Mozilla Firefox.
 - Appearance, functionality and responsiveness were consistent on a range of different device sizes and browsers.

 [Back to top](<#navigator>)